-The signatures from the owner and the applicant on the RTA are not considered a binding contract.
-The signatures signify that a proposed agreement to rent the unit has been reached.
+The owner's and applicant's signatures on the RTA are not considered a binding contract.
+However, they signify that a proposed agreement to rent the unit has been reached.

-Along with the RTA, the owner must also complete the Housing Survey and provide a copy of their Residential Lease Agreement.
+Along with the RTA, the owner must complete the Housing Survey and provide a copy of their Residential Lease Agreement.

-An example RTA and Housing Survey are attached to the end of this document.
+An example of the RTA and Housing Survey is attached at the end of this document.